+(Formerly AMES 101B) Laminar and turbulent flow.
+Pipe flow including friction factor.
+Boundary layers, separation, drag, and lift.
+Compressible flow including shock waves.
+Professional ethics will be discussed.
+Prerequisite:

-(Formerly AMES 101B) Boundary layers, compressible flow including shock waves, generalized one-dimensional flow.
-Prerequisites: grade of C- or better in MAE 101A and MAE 110A (or concurrent enrollment).
+admission to an engineering major and grade of C- or better in MAE 101A and MAE 110A.